-❖ Objective 3: Using multiple strategies to enhance mentee understanding across diverse disciplinary perspectives (10 min)

-- ➤ ACTIVITY #3: Identifying Strategies to Enhance Understanding (10 min) - ASK: Have mentors generate a list of strategies that can be used to assess their mentee's understanding as well as ways to remedy a lack of understanding.
-Ask mentors to consider strategies that can be used in face-to-face meetings, over email, through written reports, etc. You may want to record the ideas generated in this discussion on a white board or flip chart. - Strategies you can add to the list include: - 1.
-Taking a minute to consider any assumptions made about what mentees know or do not know. - 2.
-Taking time to remember what it was like to not understand something before I became an expert. - 3.
-Writing out an explanation and asking one of my peers from outside the discipline to identify all of the terms they do not understand. - 4.
-Asking my mentee to explain something back to me so I can assess their understanding.
+- Objective 3: Using multiple strategies to enhance mentee understanding across diverse disciplinary perspectives (15 min) - > ACTIVITY #3: Identifying Strategies to Enhance Understanding (15 min) - ASK: Ask mentors to share one strategy they use to promote understanding.
+You may want to record the ideas generated in this discussion on a white board or flip chart. - NOTE: Strategies you can add to the list include: - 1.
+Taking a minute to consider any assumptions made about what mentees know or do not know.
+Think about how your perceptions of mentees being 'members' of the community within which you are working (or not) influences your assumptions.
+Do you know how the mentees define themselves? - 2.
+Taking time to remember what it was like to not understand something. - 3.
+Writing out an explanation and asking a peer from outside the discipline to review it and identify all the terms they do not understand. - 4.
+Asking mentees to explain something back to you so you can assess their understanding.
 This could be done verbally during a meeting, or afterwards with the main points briefly summarized via email. - 5.
-Asking my mentee to explain something to another trainee. - 6.
-Asking my mentee to organize information with a flowchart, diagram, or concept-map. - NOTE: How do you know when you are qualified to assess a mentee's understanding?
-What do you do if you are not an expert in all aspects of a mentee's research program, such as when you are a secondary mentor.
+Asking mentees to explain something to another scholar or trainee. - 6.
+Asking mentees to organize information with a flowchart, diagram, or concept-map. - 7.
+Asking mentees to come up with an analogy from their own work that relates to your research. - 8.
+Asking mentees to describe their understanding or experience of the community with which you are working, or wish to collaborate with. - 9.
+Asking mentees to observe a meeting you have with a community partner and inviting the mentee to write a descriptive summary.
+Have them include a description of the setting, people, key points, decisions, and overall tone of the meeting. - 10.
+Asking mentees to explain the research to you as if they were speaking to a lay community audience.
+This could be done verbally or in writing. - 11.
+Discussing mentees' understanding with other members of the mentoring team and jointly developing strategies, particularly when you do not have expertise in all areas of your mentees' research. - NOTE: How do you know when you are qualified to assess a mentee's understanding?
+Be sure to include a discussion about what to do if you are not an expert in all aspects of a mentee's research program, such as when you are a secondary mentor.